About

 Steering Group

-Following the AGM in April 2021, the steering group was elected for STICK and individuals assigned to the following roles and responsibilities.
+Following the AGM on 3 May 2024, the steering group was elected for STICK and individuals assigned to the following roles and responsibilities.
 They are:

 Office Bearers